top of page

 “Dreams do come true. “

-“For her, maybe” I hated hearing that thought.
+“For her, maybe.”
+I hated hearing that thought in my head.

 “Not fair” was the next thought that followed.

-My days and dreams of a life revolving around horses ended.
+My days and dreams of a life revolving around horses came to an end.

 Because they had to end.